craftcms/cms/docs/templating/includecss.md

 # `{% includeCss %}`

-{intro} This tag will queue up a CSS snippet for inclusion on the page.
+This tag will queue up a CSS snippet for inclusion on the page.

 ```twig
 {% set myCss %}